keldefrawy/keldefrawy.github.io/_rd_articles/ai-native-public-good.md

 [NCSES reports](#source-ncses-ffrdc-2024) that 42 FFRDCs performed $31.7 billion of R&D in fiscal 2024, up from $17.7 billion in 2014.
 Federal sources supplied 98.5 percent of the 2024 total.
 The 2024 increase includes a reporting-method change at one laboratory, so it should not be read as pure capability growth.
 The figures establish scale and durability, not whether every center thinks long. <span class="rd-evidence-token" data-evidence="D">D</span>

+[The February 2026 master list contains 41 current centers](#source-ncses-ffrdc-master-2026), while the expenditure survey reports 42 FY2024 performers.
+These are different dates and populations, not conflicting counts.
+The current centers also span 26 R&D laboratories, 10 study-and-analysis centers, and five systems-engineering-and-integration centers; a successor should learn from each category without pretending they have one charter. <span class="rd-evidence-token" data-evidence="D">D</span>

 [The Federal Acquisition Regulation](#source-far-ffrdc) defines the special sponsor relationship in terms of long-term need, continuity, independence, access, and work that cannot be met as effectively by ordinary resources.
 [GAO’s historical account](#source-gao-ffrdc) emphasizes institutional memory and trusted objectivity.
 These are essential design elements.

 The concern about FFRDC decline must remain specific.
 [GAO’s DHS review](#source-gao-dhs-ffrdc-2025) documents a bounded case in which task-order overlap and weak tracking of sponsor use created management problems.
 It does not prove that all FFRDCs are “engineering houses at best.”
 Systems engineering, test, integration, and acquisition support can be core public capabilities.
 The failure is allowing deliverable service to eliminate original technical judgment, independent challenge, apprenticeship, or reusable research state.